mooz/emacs-zlc/README.md

 --------------------

-If you want zlc to select completion immediately when *Completions* buffer is created, set non-Nil value to the @zlc-select-completion-immediately@.
+If you want zlc to select completion immediately when *Completions* buffer is created, set non-Nil value to the `zlc-select-completion-immediately`.

     (setq zlc-select-completion-immediately t)